jju/stubbl/first-watch.md

 [continue]
 What will you do next week?
 > [Same as this week.
 Watch right here.->]
+> [I've got the gist of this.
+I can just watch on the EDS]
 > {back link, label: 'I'll find somewhere else to watch.'}
 >